shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/yield-analytics-7-15.md

 ## Fixes

 Scheduling for one report was being applied to multiple reports.
-Now it will only be applied to the intended report
+Now it will only be applied to the intended report.
 There has been some slowness in the calendar widget on the Product Visibility screen that has been enhanced.